 15 drops lemon essential oil (or the fragrance of your choice)

 There was a time when I would spend $35 or more on a tiny pot of face lotion and $20 on face wash.
-Those days came to a screeching halt.
-I now wash my face with witch hazel and a cotton ball.
-Instead of face and body lotions, I use Organic Coconut Oil.
-And to be honest, my skin has not minded in the least bit.
-If anything, my skin is softer than ever!
+Those days came to a screeching halt once the kid count hit four or five.
+I now wash my face with almond oil.
+Instead of body lotions, I use Organic Coconut Oil.
+And to be honest my skin is softer than ever!
 How much is this wonderful coconut oil, you ask?
 I picked up a pretty decent sized container of it at Sam’s for $8.95.
 Yes, eight dollars and ninety-five cents.
 Each container lasts me about a month and a half.
-There are a multitude of uses for coconut oil outside the kitchen, I highly suggest you take a trip over to Wellness Mama and see what I’m talking about!
+There is a multitude of uses for coconut oil outside the kitchen, I highly suggest you take a trip over to Wellness Mama and see what I’m talking about!